Palestine Solidarity Campaign: Structure

-The Palestine Solidarity Campaign (PSC) is an activist organisation in England and Wales, based in London.
+The PSC is an activist organisation in England and Wales, based in London.
 It is politically unaligned.
 There are also the Scottish Palestine Solidarity Campaign (SPSC) and the Ireland Palestine Solidarity Campaign (IPSC).
 The latter is a separate organisation set up in late 2001 by established Irish human rights and community activists.
 Jeremy Corbyn, Hugh Lanning and Tony Greenstein have all been involved with the group.
 In 2017, Jewish News reported that Lanning (then chair of PSC) was barred from entering Israel; the Israeli embassy in the UK said this was in part due to his connections with Hamas, which the EU had declared a terrorist organisation.

 Its director from 2016 has been former social worker Ben Jamal, the son of a Palestinian Anglican vicar and an English mother.

 Boycott Israeli goods campaign

-In 2010, the Trade Union Congress (TUC) agreed to boycott produce grown on Israeli settlements.
+In 2010, the Trades Union Congress (TUC) agreed to boycott produce grown on Israeli settlements.
 The PSC organised disruptions of a performance by the Israel Philharmonic at the Royal Albert Hall in February 2011.
 BBC Radio 3, which was broadcasting the concert live, was forced to suspend the broadcast several times due to the protesters' shouting and heckling.

 On 28 May 2012, when Israel's Habima Theatre company performed at the London Shakespeare's Globe Theatre, the PSC and other BDS groups organised a protest outside the building.
 On 29 May 2012, BBC Radio 4 reported that Habima was "being criticised for performing to Jewish audiences in the Occupied Territories."
 A PSC press release corrected the report, saying that it was criticising Habima "for performing in illegal Israeli settlements in the West Bank."
 After six months of pressure by PSC, the BBC Trust upheld the PSC's complaint.
 The Trust report stated "the complaint was upheld with regard to Accuracy, not upheld with regard to Impartiality and Fairness."
 The PSC waged a two-year campaign to block an EU trade agreement, the ACAA, that recognised Israeli pharmaceutical standards as equal to those in Europe.
 The agreement was passed in October 2012.